 He has also been honoured by Ryerson University with the following:

-He has co-written a best-selling book called The Age of Persuasion: How Marketing Ate Our Culture, published in Canada by Knopf, and in the U.S. by Counterpoint Press in Berkeley.
+He co-wrote a best-selling book called The Age of Persuasion: How Marketing Ate Our Culture, published in Canada by Knopf, and in the U.S. by Counterpoint Press in Berkeley.

 He has written a new book titled This I Know: Marketing Lessons From Under The Influence, published in Canada, the U.S. and China.